AdobeDocs/commerce-contributor/src/pages/guides/install/docker.md

 - Reproducing the same environment in another machine is just a matter of copying a `Dockerfile` and/or `docker-compose.yml` files to it and building new containers from them.

-- It allows to replicate the same set up you have in production inside a container.
+- It allows you to replicate the same set up that you have in production inside a container.

 - Also, you can have different containers with different configurations for extensive testing.